dialoganalytics/botpress-dialog/Readme.md

 #### Attach

-Use the helper method `bp.dialog.attach` to modify the current `track` payload about to be sent to Dialog's API.
+Modify the current `track` payload about to be sent to Dialog's API with this helper method.

 For example, you can specify a message name: